China: Central bank declares all cryptocurrency transactions 'illegal' | DW | 24.09.2021

 China's central bank has made all cryptocurrency transactions illegal in mainland China, the bank announced in a statement on Friday.

-In a statement posted to the People's Bank of China website, China's market regulators and the Ministry of Public Security said cryptocurrency is "disrupting the economic and financial order, breeding illegal and criminal activities such as gambling, illegal fund-raising, fraud, pyramid schemes, and money laundering, and seriously endangering the safety of people's property," and warned of "the risks of virtual currency trading speculation."
+In a statement posted to the People's Bank of China website, China's market regulators and the Ministry of Public Security said cryptocurrency is "disrupting the economic and financial order, breeding illegal and criminal activities such as gambling, illegal fund-raising, fraud, pyramid schemes, and money laundering, and seriously endangering the safety of people's property."
+It warned of "the risks of virtual currency trading speculation."

 China's one-party state also said the ban on cryptocurrency is necessary to "effectively maintain national security and social stability."

-Chinese officials said in June that more than 1,000 people were arrested after purchasing cryptocurrencies with profits from criminal activities.
+Chinese officials said in June that more than 1,000 people had been arrested after purchasing cryptocurrencies with profits from criminal activities.

 Before Friday's pronouncement from the People's Bank of China, several Chinese provinces had already banned mining cryptocurrencies due to the strain on the power supply.